TediusTimmy/AntGame/README.md

   * Moving onto a MAGENTA while carrying a CYAN destroys the MAGENTA and CYAN.
 The move succeeds.
   * It costs energy to attempt a move that cannot be performed, whether trying to move onto MAGENTA or out of bounds.
   * A BLUE has to successfully move to reset the lose counter.
-* Action - Firstly, if colocated with something that can be picked up, pick it up (NOTE: you cannot pick up an active BLUE and trying to do so will not do anything and take no energy).
-If on a GRAY, it changes to BLACK or WHITE with 50% probability.
-If on a BLACK or WHITE, it changes to a GRAY.
+* Grab - If colocated with something that can be picked up, pick it up.
+If not, this is an error.
-  * A BLUE has to interact with a RED four times to remove it.
-It is a nuisance.
-  * Interacting with a LIGHT GRAY will teleport the BLUE to a random location one in five times.
+  * Grabbing a LIGHT GRAY will teleport the BLUE to a random location one in five times.
 These are unpredictable.
-  * Interacting with a DARK GRAY will destroy the BLUE one in four times.
+  * Grabbing a DARK GRAY will destroy the BLUE one in four times.
 These are dangerous.
+  * You cannot pick up an active BLUE or GREEN and trying to do so will not do anything and take no energy.
+* Transform
+  * A BLUE has to transform a RED four times to remove it.
+It is a nuisance.
+  * If on a BLACK or WHITE, it changes to a GRAY.
+  * If on a GRAY, it changes to BLACK or WHITE with 50% probability.
+  * It is an error to transform with something else obstructing the transformation.
 * Drop - If something is held, drop it.
 If not holding anything, no energy is used and the turn is wasted.
 * Report - Report for Duty/Orders.
 The cell is deactivated and becomes a free agent.
 This is an error for a BLUE to report not on a GREEN.
+This is the only command a GREEN can perform.

 ### The Debugger
 The debugger is a simple translation to the debug console of a console debugger.
 It is very primitive.
 One enters commands to the debugger in the input box, and sends them to the debugger with by either pressing enter, or by clicking on the button.
 At any time, you can type "help" and it will tell you that it doesn't understand what "help" is and then list what it does understand.